 How do merchant cash advances work?

-"[Merchant cash advances] are one of the alternatives today for people as they move down and become less and less creditworthy," said James Cassel, co-founder and chairman of Cassel Salpeter & Co.
-"Merchant cash advances could [carry] the equivalent of 40% interest rates."
+"Merchant cash advances are one of the alternatives today for people as they move down and become less and less creditworthy," said James Cassel, co-founder and chairman of Cassel Salpeter & Co.
+"Merchant cash advances could carry the equivalent of 40% interest rates."

 Cassel clarified that merchant cash advances don't carry an interest rate of their own, but the cost of a cash advance can be measured against the interest rates associated with a traditional loan.
-For example, in Richards' hypothetical of a $100,000 merchant cash advance that costs a business a total of $125,000 over a 52-week term, the interest rate equivalent would be 25%.
-That is much higher than the interest rates on many bank loans, which might cost a business with great credit between 2% and 5% of the loan's principal value, Cassel said.
+For example, in Richards' hypothetical of a $100,000 merchant cash advance that costs a business $125,000 over a 52-week term, the interest rate equivalent would be 25%.
+That is much higher than the interest rates on many bank loans, which might cost a business with great credit 2% to 5% of the loan's principal value, Cassel said.
 Understanding your factor rate and whether you can negotiate it is useful in reducing the cost of a merchant cash advance.

 What are the pros and cons of a merchant cash advance?

 Merchant cash advances can be useful tools for many businesses.
-Whether you are a seasonal business weathering the slow season or a business with cyclical sales, such as a manufacturer that makes most of its sales in Q4, merchant cash advances offer support.
+Whether you are a seasonal business weathering the slow season or a business with cyclical sales, such as a manufacturer that makes most of its sales in Q4, merchant cash advances can offer support.
 However, for struggling businesses, relying on a merchant cash advance to stay afloat could be the beginning of a death spiral.

-"Sometimes it's a business that's so excited and thinks it can't lose but does.
-Other times, it's a business that's in deep trouble and just trying to stay afloat, waiting for the one more sale … just trying to survive, because then they believe they will thrive," Cassel said.
-"Sometimes you have to question the viability of the business."
+"Sometimes it's a business that's so excited and thinks it can't lose but does," Cassel said.
+"Other times, it's a business that's in deep trouble and just trying to stay afloat, waiting for the one more sale … just trying to survive, because then they believe they will thrive.
+Sometimes you have to question the viability of the business."

 Easy to qualify: Qualifying for a merchant cash advance is relatively easy.
 It requires a few months of bank statements, a one-page application and some basic information about the business, such as its tax identification number, website and address.

 - Fast approval process: Merchant cash advances can generally be approved more quickly than bank loans, which often take several months for approval.
 In some cases, merchant cash advances deliver funding within a few days of approval.

 One-time influx of capital: Merchant cash advances offer a one-time injection of a modest amount of capital.
 For many businesses, this isn't a problem.
 For example, the seasonal business that needs to cover its operational costs in the lean months until business booms again will likely do well with a merchant cash advance.
-A struggling business using a merchant cash advance to hold itself over in hopes that sales eventually increase, however, could be backing itself into a corner.
+A struggling business using a merchant cash advance to hold itself over in hopes that sales will eventually increase, however, could be backing itself into a corner.

 What is a working capital loan?

-- Lines of credit: A line of credit isn't a loan but rather a predetermined amount of money a business could borrow from at any time.
+Lines of credit: A line of credit isn't a loan but a predetermined amount of money a business could borrow from at any time.
 Much like credit cards, lines of credit only incur interest on the balance borrowed, not the total value of the credit limit.
 Lines of credit are primarily extended by banks or credit unions, though sometimes businesses with enough leverage can negotiate a line of credit directly with their supplier.
-The amount of a line of credit is generally based on a business's credit score.
+The amount of a line of credit is generally based on the business's credit score.

-Invoice factoring: Invoice factoring, also known as accounts receivable financing, is similar to a merchant cash advance in that it is not related to credit but instead a business's sales.
+Invoice factoring: Invoice factoring, also known as accounts receivable financing, is similar to a merchant cash advance in that it is not related to credit but a business's sales.
 A business sells a lender (or "factor") its uncollected accounts receivable for a significant portion of the total value upfront.
 The factor then works to collect the outstanding payments and keeps the remaining percentage of the total value not paid to the business.
-Invoice factoring is generally considered less risky than a merchant cash advance for one simple reason: Invoice factoring is based on existing accounts receivable that have not yet been collected, while merchant cash advances are based on projected future sales rather than an existing asset.
+Invoice factoring is generally considered less risky than a merchant cash advance for one simple reason: It's based on existing accounts receivable that have not yet been collected, while merchant cash advances are based on projected future sales rather than an existing asset.

 What are the pros and cons of a working capital loan?

-To make the most of any type of financing, have a clear road map to repayment and the ability to execute that plan successfully.
+To make the most of any type of financing, you should have a clear road map to repayment and the ability to execute that plan successfully.
 Good recordkeeping and a strong understanding of your business are critical.

 Accepting a loan in hopes that you might generate future sales to cover it is a major risk.
-When in doubt, consult an accounting professional before accepting any money from a lender of any kind.
-With a bit of planning, though, merchant cash advances and working capital loans could be precisely the support you need until you're back on track to profitability.
+When in doubt, consult an accounting professional before accepting money from a lender of any kind.
+With a bit of planning, merchant cash advances and working capital loans could be precisely the support you need until you're back on track to profitability.